TheOdinProject/curriculum/ruby/computer_science/recursive_methods.md

 * Why is recursion a useful technique for solving a big problem?
 * What are the limitations of using recursive solutions?
-* What types of problems are more suited for s123imple loops than recursion?
+* What types of problems are more suited for simple loops than recursion?
 * What is meant by "recursive depth"?
 * What is a "stack overflow" (the concept, not the website)?
 * Why is that relevant to a recursive problem?